 Undergraduate research is breaking new paths in knowledge and insight at Northern.
 Student researchers are active in the schools of Fine Arts, Business, and Education, as well as the College of Arts and Sciences.

 Some students are working on Honors projects to fulfill the requirements of an honoribus degree; others conduct independent study or research activities to enrich learning.

 Current NSU students will find research resources and support on myNSU

 This forum is a venue in which Northern undergraduates can present their research or scholarly activities.
 The next forum will be in April 2016 in the Round Room of Williams Library on the NSU campus.

 NSU Undergraduate Competitive Research Grant

-Eligible undergraduate students are welcome to apply for a grant of up to $2,500 in support of an independent research project.
-This is a competitive program; no more than three grants are awarded.
-Qualified applicants are required to provide a brief oral presentation to the NSU Proposal Review Committee.
+Eligible undergraduate students are welcome to apply for a grant of up to $3,500 in support of an independent research project.
+This is a competitive program; no more than one grant will be awarded.
+Qualified applicants will be required to provide a brief oral presentation to the NSU Proposal Review Committee.
 The grant recipient will present his or her scholarly activity as a poster at the Pierre Poster Session in early March in Pierre, S.D.

 Undergraduate Internships and Research Opportunities